hundbojd/singular-to-plural/README.md

 # This code was written after 2 months of learning Python in university.
-It was created as a task to get credit for the course
+It was created as a task to get credit for the course "Algorithmization and programming of linguistic tasks"

 # The task itself:
 # Form the plural form of a noun from the singular form of a Russian (Englishin my case) noun by adding the appropriate suffix (ending).
 Print the result.
 Add examples in the comments.